Kipok/NeMo-Skills/docs/prerequisites.md

 4. Install the project and required dependencies: `pip install -e .`
 5. Download and prepare all benchmark datasets: `./datasets/prepare_all.sh`

+Please note that when running pipeline scripts locally, you will always see an mpi error at the end even if the script finished execution successfully.

 ## Slurm

 The following are prerequisites for running scripts on a Slurm cluster.